-The extract of Annual Return pursuant to the provisions of Section 92 of the CompaniesAct 2013 read with Rule 12 of the Companies (Management and Administration) Rules 2014forming a part of this Report attached as Annexure V.
+A copy of Annual Return pursuant to the provisions of Section 92 of the Companies Act2013 read with Rule 12 of the Companies (Management and Administration) Rules 2014forming a part of this Report attached as Annexure IV.

 DIRECTORS RESPONSIBILITY STATEMENT

 Pursuant to the requirement of Clause (c) of sub section 3 of Section 134 of theCompanies Act 2013 your Directors confirm that : (a) in the preparation of the annualaccounts for the year ended 31st March 2019 the applicable accountingstandards have been followed alongwith the proper explanations relating to materialdeparture if any.

 (b) the Directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company for the year ended 31st March2019 and of the profit and loss of the Company for that period; (c) the Directors hadtaken proper and sufficient care for the maintenance of adequate accounting records inaccordance with the provisions of the Companies Act 2013 for safeguarding the assets ofthe Company and for preventing and detecting fraud and other irregularities; (d) theDirectors had prepared the annual accounts on a going concern basis; (e) the Directorshad laid down internal financial controls to be followed by the Company and that suchinternal financial controls are adequate and were operating effectively; and (f) theDirectors had devised proper systems to ensure compliance with the provisions of allapplicable laws and that such systems were adequate and operating effectively.

 AUDITORS AND AUDIT REPORT

-The Cost accounts and records are maintained by the Company in terms of specificationsissued by the Central Government under Section 148(I) of the Companies Act 2013read withCompanies(Account) Rules 2014 In terms of Sub Section (3) of Section 148 of the CompaniesAct 2013 read with theCompanies (Cost Records and Audit) Rules 2014 M/s.
-Shome &Banerjee CostAccountants (Firm Registration No. 000001) has been appointed by the Board of Director inits meeting held on 23rd May 2016 as the Cost Auditor ofthe Company for the financialyear 2016-17 based on the recommendation of the AuditCommittee.
-The remuneration to beratified by the Members in the ensuing Annual GeneralMeeting.
+The Cost accounts and records are maintained by the Company in terms of specificationsissued by the Central Government under Section 148(I) of the Companies Act 2013read withCompanies(Account) Rules 2014 In terms of Sub Section (3) of Section 148 of the CompaniesAct 2013 read with the Companies (Cost Records and Audit) Rules 2014 M/s.
+Shome &Banerjee Cost Accountants (Firm Registration No. 000001) has been appointed by the Boardof Directors in its meeting held on 12th February 2019 as the Cost Auditor ofthe Company for the financial year 2019-20 based on the recommendation of the AuditCommittee.
+The remuneration to be ratified by the Members in the ensuing Annual GeneralMeeting.

 In terms of Section 204 of the Companies Act 2013 read with the Companies (Appointmentand Remuneration of Managerial Personnel) Rules 2014 M/s.
-A. K. Roy & Co.Practicing Company Secretaries FCS 5684 CP No. 4557 had been appointed SecretarialAuditors of the Company for the financial period ended 31st March 2016.
-The report of theSecretarial Auditors is enclosed as Annexure- VI to this report.
+A. K. Roy & Co.Practicing Company Secretaries FCS 5684 CP No. 4557 had been appointed SecretarialAuditors of the Company for the year ended 31st March 2019.
+The report of the SecretarialAuditors is enclosed as Annexure-V to this report.

 PARTICULARS OF COMPLIANCE OF CONTRACTS OR ARRANGMENTS MADE WITH RELATED PARTIES

 Regulations.
-There are no materially significantrelated party transactions made by theCompany with Promoters Directors or Key ManagerialPersonnel etc. which may have potential conflict of the interest with the Company atlarge.
-All related party transactionsare presented to the Audit Committee and the Boardif required for approval.
-Omnibusapproval is obtained for the transactions which areforeseen and repetitive in nature.
-ThePolicy on Related Party Transactions as approved bythe Board is uploaded on theCompanys website at the web link: www.goodricke.com/policy-on-related-party-transactions.
+There are no materially significant related party transactions made by theCompany with Promoters Directors or Key Managerial Personnel etc. which may havepotential conflict of interest with the Company at large.
+All related party transactionsare presented to the Audit Committee and the Board if required for approval.
+Omnibusapproval is obtained for the transactions which are foreseen and repetitive in nature.
+ThePolicy on Related Party Transactions as approved by the Board is uploaded on theCompanys website at the web link: www.goodricke.com/policies.

-Accordingly disclosures of related party transactions in terms of Clause (h) of subsection (3) of Section 134 of Companies Act 2013 read with Rule 8 (2) of the Companies(Accounts) Rule 2014 in Form AOC - 2 is not applicable.
+Accordingly disclosures of related party transactions in terms of Clause (h) of subsection (3) of Section 134 of Companies Act 2013 read with Rule 8 (2) of the Companies(Accounts) Rules 2014 in Form AOC 2 is not applicable.
 Transactions with relatedparties as per requirements of Accounting Standard are disclosed in the notes to theaccounts annexed to the financial statements.